-Boiler losing pressure – what pressure should my boiler be?
+Boiler keeps losing pressure – what pressure should my boiler be?

-The little pressure gauge on the front of your boiler may be small, but the information it tells you is the difference between your boiler working, or having no hot water or central heating.
-While the exact amount of pressure required for a boiler may vary depending on model and manufacturer, most combi boiler systems need to be filled to a pressure of 1 to 1.5 bar when they are cold.
+While the correct amount of pressure may vary depending on model and manufacturer, most combi boiler systems require a pressure of 1 to 1.5 bar when cold.

 Water expands when it’s heated, and so the pressure rises when the boiler is on.
-Should the pressure get too high – 3 bar is usually the limit – the water will be discharged out of the system via the pressure release valve (PRV).
+Should the pressure get too high – 3 bar is usually the limit – the water is discharged out of the system via the pressure release valve (PRV).

 How to fix low boiler pressure

-Topping up the system with water in order to bring it to the correct pressure is a very easy task.
+Topping up the system with water in order to bring it to the correct pressure is very easy.
 Simply open the valves on the filling loop until the gauge displays the correct pressure.
 Be sure to close the filling loop swiftly once you’ve reached it.

 The answer to this question is very simple: water is escaping from the central heating system.
-To put it simply, you have a leak.
+Basically, you have a leak.
 If there is apparently no leak in the home but the boiler pressure still keeps dropping, the culprit may be one of the boiler’s internal components.

-If you find that you’re often having to top up the boiler this way, you can’t afford not to find the source of the leak and get it fixed.
+If you find that you’re often having to top up the boiler this way, you can’t afford not to find the source of the leak and fix it for good.
 That’s because the water in your central heating contains (or should contain) inhibitor, which protects your radiators and boiler from internal corrosion.
 By frequently adding oxygen-rich water to your central heating system, you’ll encourage it to rust from the inside out.

 Finding the leak

-Check all the visible joints on your central heating pipework, and check the connections to your radiators to make sure that they aren’t weeping.
-Make sure that the radiator bleed valves are fully closed – you will need a radiator key to do this.
-If the radiators have been recently bled, the system may need topping up from the filling loop.
+Check all the visible joints on your central heating pipework and the connections to your radiators.
+Make sure that the radiator bleed valves are fully closed – you’ll need a radiator key to do this.
+If the radiators have been recently bled, you may need to top up the system via the filling loop.

 The pressure release valve

-In the event of high pressure, excess water is discharged through the PRV and out of the building via the PRV release pipe.
-This pipe can be identified outside.
-It should not be confused with the condensate pipe, which is usually white, plastic, and connected to the drain or soil stack.
+In the event of high pressure, excess water flows out of the boiler via the PRV and out of the building via the PRV release pipe.
+Don’t confuse this pipe with the condensate pipe, which is usually white, plastic, and connected to the drain or soil stack.

 Check the PRV release pipe.
 Is it dripping?
-Check the inside with a piece of tissue to see if it is wet.
+Dab the inside with a piece of tissue to see if there’s any moisture.
 If the PRV is leaking very gradually, then the water may be evaporating before you can spot it.
-Look at the brickwork of the building to see if it has been wet over a continued period of time.
+Look at the brickwork of the building for any signs of moisture over a long period of time.
 Signs of water may include residual lime scale and a change in the colour of the bricks.